0xsauby/yasuo/README.md

 -p :: Use this switch to provide port number(s)/range

--D :: Use this switch to scan top 1000 ports.
-Standard nmap option.

 -A :: Use this switch to scan all the 65535 ports.
 Standard nmap option.

 -b [all/form/basic] :: If the discovered application implements authentication, use this switch to brute-force the auth. "all" will brute-force both form & http basic auth. "form" will only brute-force form-based auth. "basic" will only brute-force http basic auth.